 Non-Judicial Collection of Co-op Maintenance Arrears

-The vast majority of these matters are resolved before auction, by either the shareholders or their lenders paying all outstanding sums due in full, or by negotiating a settlement agreement with the shareholders for payment of the outstanding sums due.
-Where there is a loan on the unit, the bank often pays the co-op in full to protect its loan which is subordinate to maintenance charges.
+The vast majority of these matters are resolved before auction, by either the shareholders or their lenders paying all outstanding sums due, or by negotiating a settlement with the shareholder and executing a formal written agreement for payment of the outstanding sums due.
+Where there is a loan on the unit, the lender often pays the co-op in full to protect its loan which is subordinate to maintenance charges.

 It is generally our experience that these non-judicial foreclosures are cheaper and quicker than Landlord/Tenant proceedings.
 In a rare circumstance, after a non-judicial foreclosure is conducted, the shareholder may challenge the procedure in court.
-Such a challenge may result in litigation and additional attorneys= fees which, if the co-op is successful, the shareholder may be held responsible to pay.
+Such a challenge may result in litigation and additional attorneys’ fees which, if the co-op is successful, the shareholder may be held responsible to pay.
 Landlord/Tenant court is often cumbersome and more expensive than the non-judicial foreclosure procedure, and often requires court appearances by either a member of the board or managing agent.
-Our firm also handles Landlord/Tenant cases.
+Our firm is also experienced in handling Landlord/Tenant cases.

 Procedures for Collecting Condominium Common Charges

 The steps to assist condominiums in collecting outstanding common charges are different than those for a co-op.
 The first step to collect outstanding common charges is to file a lien against the unit.
 The City is currently accepting these liens for filing.
-We advise all our condominium clients that these liens should be filed as soon as possible if there are significant arrears, especially where there is a mortgage.
-Condominium common charges are subordinate to the mortgage and real estate taxes.
-If there are any other liens or judgments filed before the condominium’s lien is filed, those may take precedence over the condominium’s lien for common charges.
+We advise all our condominium clients to file their liens as soon as possible, especially if there are significant arrears and where there is a mortgage.
+Condominium common charges are subordinate to mortgages and real estate taxes.
+If there are any other liens or judgments filed before the condominium’s lien is filed, those may also take precedence over the condominium’s lien for common charges.